holos-aafc/Holos/H.Content/Documentation/Dairy Training Guide/Holos_4_Dairy_Training_Guide.md

 # Selecting Farm Components

 Now that the farm location has been selected, we can move on to the **Component Selection** screen.
 This is where the user can select different components for their farm.
 Holos will display all available components on the left side of the screen under the **Available Components** column (Figure 8).
-These components are grouped into various categories including Land Management, Beef Production and Dairy Cattle.
+These components are grouped into various categories including Land Management, Beef Production, Dairy Cattle, Swine, Sheep, Poultry and Other Livestock.

 If we click on the drop-down button next to a category's name, we can then see the available components in that category.
-For this portion of the  training section, we will be working with the “Land management” and “Dairy Cattle” categories.
+For this portion of the training, we will be working with the “Land management” and “Dairy Cattle” categories.

 <br>

 <p align="center">
     <img src="../../Images/DairyGuide/en/Figure8.png" alt="Figure 8" width="950"/>
     <br>
-    <em>Figure 8: The available components screen.
+    <em>Figure 8: The Available Components screen.
 Specific components can be chosen here to include in the farm. </em>
 </p>

 <br>

 The Holos model is designed so that the land management components are defined before the livestock components.
 This is because the model allows for the placement of livestock onto a specific field(s) (i.e., pasture(s)) for grazing.
 It is easier to do this if the pasture field has already been defined.
-However, the user can first set up their livestock components and then their field components, but will then need to return to their livestock components to specify and ‘place’ them on pasture.
+However, the user can first set up their livestock components and then their field components, but will then need to return to their livestock components to ‘place’ them on pasture.

 ## Crop and Hay Production